 The BCG tool was a strong instrument.
 What came after it was stronger.
 Four dimensions were added that conventional benchmarking tools had not been designed to carry – each one built in response to a question the data was raising that the existing structure could not answer.

 Revenue per employee, PAT per unit, EBITDA per unit of capacity, capex per unit produced.
-These ratios make a company with 10,000 employees genuinely comparable to one with 800.
+These ratios make a company with ten thousand employees genuinely comparable to one with eight hundred.
 Without them, sector benchmarks mislead.

 Compensation intelligence